The Ultimate Guide to Becoming A Payroll Officer

-As an accounting graduate before you decide to choose any career you should analyse the benefits you will get from the career.
+As an accounting graduate, before you decide to choose any career, you should analyze the benefits you will get from the career.
 Payroll as a career has several compelling benefits.
 Let’s discuss some of them:

 One of the motivating factors for anyone is obviously the Salary.
 When it comes to deciding on a career many students choose the option which has a rewarding salary offer.
 The average salary earned by a payroll officer annually is $60K.
 This salary increases as one gains more experience in the field.

-Another important factor to consider while choosing a career is the flexibility.
-Payroll officers have the option to work as part time, casual or full time staff as the payroll function does not require the staff to be present all day in order to complete the task.
+Another important factor to consider while choosing a career is flexibility.
+Payroll officers have the option to work as part-time, casual, or full-time staff as the payroll function does not require the staff to be present all day in order to complete the task.
 If you are a student who has a work restriction of 20 hours per week or if you must look after your parents or children, then definitely payroll accounting is a good option for you.

 Similarly, payroll is required in all kinds of industries.
-Whether in a multinational, banks, corporate houses, public practice, retail, hospitals etc. wherever there are people employed there is the requirement for payroll accounting.
+Whether in a multinational, banks, corporate houses, public practice, retail, hospitals, etc. wherever there are people employed there is a requirement for payroll accounting.
 In other words, payroll exists in every kind of industry.
 It provides flexibility also in the sense that one can choose what type of industry they would like to work for.

 Prospective career path

 There are always career progression and growth opportunities in payroll accounting.
-One can start the payroll job from entry level, but it is not mandatory.
-The minimum qualification required is Diploma degree, preferably from bookkeeping, human resources or an administration background.
-In the entry level position, one will work under the supervisor and assist with data entry, filing, answering payroll queries and maintaining accurate records.
-As a payroll clerk one might deal with employment verification, processing new hires paperwork and helping with ‘newbie’ orientation.
+One can start the payroll job from the entry-level, but it is not mandatory.
+The minimum qualification required is a Diploma degree, preferably from a certificate iv in bookkeeping, human resources, or administration background.
+In the entry-level position, one will work under the supervisor and assist with data entry, filing, answering payroll queries, and maintaining accurate records.
+As a payroll clerk, one might deal with employment verification, processing new hires’ paperwork, and helping with ‘newbie’ orientation.

-After gaining a few years of experience, one can always go into a higher level job as a payroll coordinator and manager.
-At this stage, one would be able to independently process payroll, employment verifications forms and handle various other payroll related jobs.
+After gaining a few years of experience, one can always go into a higher-level job as a payroll coordinator and manager.
+At this stage, one would be able to independently process payroll, and employment verification forms and handle various other payroll-related jobs.

 Skills required for payroll officer

 Payroll is related to legal and compliance requirements.
-It is directly connected to legal and tax regulation.
+It is directly connected to legal and tax regulations.